dshukertjr/spot/README.md

 create policy "Users can delete own likes." on public.likes for delete using (auth.uid() = creator_uid);

-CREATE TABLE IF NOT EXISTS public.hashtags (
-    id uuid not null primary key,
-    text varchar(120) UNIQUE,
-    created_at timestamp with time zone default timezone('utc' :: text, now()) not null );
-comment on table public.hashtags is 'Holds list of hashtags. ';

-CREATE TABLE IF NOT EXISTS public.posts_hashtags (
-    id uuid not null primary key,
-    video_id uuid references public.posts not null,
-    hashtag_id uuid references public.hashtags not null
-);
-comment on table public.posts_hashtags is 'Holds relationships between posts and hashtags';

 CREATE TABLE IF NOT EXISTS public.follow (
     following_user_id uuid references auth.users not null,
     followed_user_id uuid references auth.users not null,